pkgcore/pkgcore/doc/config.rst

 There is nothing special about sections used as target for "inherit".
 They can be complete sections, although they do not have to be.
-That is why pconfig --uncollapsable will mention the "stuff-common-to-repos" section: it is uncollapsable (because it misses the "location" and "cache" settings) and pconfig cannot know that is intentional (it is possible to use a section as both an inherit target and a standalone section, in which case you *would* want to know why it is not collapsable).
+That is why pconfig uncollapsable will mention the "stuff-common-to-repos"
+section: it is uncollapsable (because it misses the "location" and "cache" settings) and pconfig cannot know that is intentional (it is possible to use a section as both an inherit target and a standalone section, in which case you *would* want to know why it is not collapsable).

 Actually the portage emulation mode uses inherit targets too, so you could just have inherited "ebuild-repo-common".
 Inherit targets do not